 While riding a Mountain Bike on the road, you must do some changes to make it better riding on the road.
-Following are few steps to follow for while riding a mountain bike on the road.
+Following are a few steps to follow while riding a mountain bike on the road.

-- Second important thing you should change your seat and handlebar height.
+- The second important thing you should change your seat and handlebar height.
 Because previously you all set to ride a hill trail, however, if you’re riding on the road, you should adjust the height so that it’s more relaxed.
 In this way, you can stay comfortable and see what lies ahead more clearly.

 - When measuring saddle height, it is important that the crank arm is pointing downward and parallel to the seat tube.
 Seat height is the distance from the top of your saddle to the center of the paddle axel.